akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 **What do you need to implement?**

+Well it depends on your eCommerce solution.
+Some eCommerces can manage automatically categories on products.
+In that specific case, you don't have to map PIM categories with eCommerce ones.

-As you can see, you need to give some flexibility to your users to choose which category trees are going to do what in eCommerce solution…
+If, on the other hand, you think it's interesting to map PIM categories to eCommerce categories, you need to give some flexibility to your users to choose which category trees are going to do what in eCommerce solution…

 You can then define in the configuration of your connector:
 * Which category trees or sub-trees do you want to import into the eCommerce plate-form
-* A mapping to define which organizations, eCommerce websites and features (menu,anchor…) will use this category tree or sub-tree.
+* A mapping to define which organizations, eCommerce websites and features (menu, anchor…) will use this category tree or sub-tree.

 ## Multiple organization/stores